Southport: Broadcasting

 Southport is situated within the television regions of BBC North West and ITV's Granada Television.

-Café Royal Books

-Based in Southport and established in 2005 by Craig Atkinson.
-Café Royal Books is a publisher of documentary photography, producing weekly publications and creating a print archive of cultural, community, street & social change from Britain, Ireland & beyond.

 Sports

 Football

 Southport is home to Southport F.C. who have played at the Haig Avenue, Blowick ground since 1905.
 The club entered The Football League in 1921 and became a founder member of the Third Division North.
 In 1978 the club was voted out of the Football League following three consecutive 23rd (out of 24) placed finishes, and was replaced by Wigan Athletic.
 Southport were the last club to leave the Football League through the re-election process.
 Automatic relegation from the Fourth Division was introduced in 1986–1987.
 They are in the National League North, the sixth tier of English football.
 They were previously in the National League after winning the Conference North in 2009–2010 campaign.

 Rugby

-Southport is also home to a rugby union club, Southport Rugby Football Club, who play their home matches at Waterloo Road in Hillside.
-Southport RFC's first XV currently plays in North 2 West in the Rugby Football Union Northern Division, and the club fields many sides at all age levels, Senior: First XV, Second XV, Third XV, veterans, Ladies, U18 Colts; Junior: U13s to U17 Colts; Mini: U6s to U12s.
+Southport is home to a rugby union club, Southport Rugby Football Club, who play their home matches at Waterloo Road in Hillside.
+Southport RFC's first XV plays in North 2 West in the Rugby Football Union Northern Division, and the club fields sides at all age levels, Senior: First XV, Second XV, Third XV, veterans, Ladies, U18 Colts; Junior: U13s to U17 Colts; Mini: U6s to U12s.

-Originally founded as, Southport Football Club, on 29 November 1872 and is one of the oldest rugby clubs in the world.
+Founded as Southport Football Club on 29 November 1872, it is one of the oldest rugby clubs in the world.
 The first president of the club was Samuel Swire, the Mayor of Southport.
-In line with the origins of the modern game, the club was originally composed of old public school boys, and was formed with the intention of improving the physical development of our young townsmen.
+In line with the origins of the modern game, the club was composed of old public school boys, and was formed with the intention of improving the physical development of our young townsmen.
 The driving force behind the formation of the club was Dr George Coombe (later Sir George Augustus Pilkington) of Southport Infirmary.
 Notable former players include, Samuel Perry, England International, Gordon Rimmer, former England International, and British Lion and *Bob Burdell, Wigan Warriors and Lancashire.